Shireen McSpadden, Executive Director of the Department of Homelessness and Supportive Housing

 Shireen McSpadden is the Executive Director of the Department of Homelessness and Supportive Housing for the City and County of San Francisco.
 She was appointed by Mayor London N. Breed in April of 2021, after a nation-wide search.

-Her experience and connection to communities will help the Department meet its strategic goals of serving our most vulnerable residents, including the critical work of delivering on the promise of the Mayor’s the Homelessness Recovery Plan.
+Her experience and connection to communities helps the Department meet its strategic goals of serving our most vulnerable residents.
 Shireen has over 30 years’ experience providing services to people with disabilities and seniors, in both the nonprofit and public sectors.
 In 2020, she was recognized for her anti-ageism work by Time Magazine, named as one of 16 people and groups fighting for a more equitable America.
 She has served on several boards and committees including the Glide Foundation, the San Francisco Palliative Care Work Group, the California Association of Area Agencies on Aging and USAging.

 As a member of Governor Newsom’s Master Plan for Aging Stakeholder Committee, Shireen helped shape California’s Master Plan for Aging.
 Shireen was appointed by Secretary Mark Ghaly to California’s Disability and Aging Community Advisory Committee.
 She also currently serves as a board member for Openhouse, which builds community by centering the voices of LGBTQ+ older adults.
 She is a founding board member for Capstone Community Solutions, which seek to help build communities through empowerment and indigenous leadership.
 She recently joined the Leadership Council of the National Alliance to End Homelessness.